Are you looking at using the Sony a6400 for portraits, or how about looking for the best portrait lens for your Sony a6400 mirrorless APSC camera?

 What about stabilized lenses for Sony a6400

-You can get stabilized lenses from Sony and this can help with the camera shake of hand-held shooting.
+Get stabilized lenses from Sony and this helps with camera shake and hand-held shooting.

 Not all lenses provide this and Sigma currently does not have stabilized lenses for the Sony e-mount.